chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 rules expressed in _your project's_ build system, whether CMake, bazel, or something else.

-The single header approach is less flexible: you get everything in the header, and nothing outside of it.
-But it makes up for that by its stunningly easy delivery: it's just one file that you put in your project.
+The single header approach is less flexible: you get everything in the header, and nothing outside of it, so it's really hard to have something like a testing utilities file.
+But it makes up for _that_ by its stunningly easy delivery: it's just one file that you put in your project.

 **(click)**

-Here's how the libraries shake out.  boost, SI, and mp-units are delivered as full libraries, which gives great flexibility, at the cost of more challenging setup.  nholthaus on the other hand takes this single file approach, which makes it amazingly easy to set up, but can reduce flexibility.
+Here's how the libraries shake out.  boost, SI, and mp-units provide the flexibility of full installation.  nholthaus on the other hand goes for the easy setup of single-file.
 So what about Au?

 **(click)**